The Future of Home Heating: New-Build

 Current Work at Rodić Davidson:

 New-build projects often do not have the same constraints as working with an existing, older building where air tightness and heat retention can be a problem, particularly when trying to integrate new energy efficient systems.
 Due to thermal efficiency problems which can be caused by single glazed windows and not enough insulation in existing properties, these other energy efficiency techniques often need to be used in conjunction with the methods we’ve discussed.
 In contrast, designing from scratch gives architects the opportunity to integrate energy and carbon efficient technologies and materials early on, which will reduce costs long term and be more environmentally friendly and in turn giving your home longevity.

-One of our current projects, Listed Farmstead Suffolk, has implemented a ground source heat pump as part of the renovation of a listed farmhouse which also includes some new-build elements.
-You can find out more about other technologies on our article exploring alternative home heating for existing buildings.
+One of our current projects, Listed Farmstead Suffolk, has implemented a water source heat pump as part of the renovation of a listed farmhouse which also includes some new-build elements.
+You can find out more about other technologies in our article exploring alternative home heating for existing buildings.